 - Costco’s Membership Fee represents its return to shareholders.
 Costco’s markup inside the warehouse pays for the people, facilities, and store support center overhead.
 The membership fee(s) represent the net income for the company that’s returned to shareholders.

 - Item Count: Costco carries between 3,800 and 4,300 individual items in a warehouse compare to Walmart at 142,000.
-This means of the specific items Costco purchases, they are the largest buyer in the country.
+This means when Costco purchases a specific item, they will be the largest buyer of that item in the country.